 “My name is Clarice.
 I found you in the Wastes three days ago.
 You were nearly dead, so I brought you here,” Clarice informed, her hand still firmly wrapped around the nine millimeter she carried.

 “Thank you.
-That was major risk.
-I will not harm you,” She promised in her mechanical tone.
-It felt as if she had never spoken of her own accord and the words felt forced and thought out.
+I promise I won't make you regret it,” She swore in her mechanical tone.
+It felt as if she had never spoken of her own accord.
+The words felt forced and methodical.